 - Protein – same high quality as meat, milk and eggs

 - Vitamins and Minerals – Vitamin B, Vitamin E, zinc, selenium, copper, iron, manganese, magnesium, phosphorus – all help the immune system in addition to other bodily functions

 What’s surprising about the nutrition is that you get ALL of this in just one ingredient.

 Some foods are only high in protein.
 Others are just high in fiber.
 Oats have both, plus a laundry list of vitamins and minerals to go with.

-There are only a handful of foods considered “superfoods” thanks to the amazing combination of nutrients available, and oats are one of them!
-All the more reason to add them to cookies, don’t you think? 😉
+There are only a handful “superfoods” thanks to the amazing combination of nutrients available, and oats are one of them!
+All the more reason to add them to cookies, don’t you think?

 Different Types of Oats

-Shopping for oats can be stressful and confusing if you’re not sure what to look for, especially since there are FIVE different types of oats that can be found on the typical supermarket shelf.
+Shopping for oats can be stressful and confusing if you’re not sure what to look for, especially since there are FIVE different types of oats on the typical supermarket shelf.
 Knowing which is which, and which is better, not only helps you make better food choices but helps to keep your budget in check too.

 Here’s a list of the most common types of oats, with the least processed at the top and most processed at the bottom.